lukasbm/lepizig-typst/example/test.typ

   ]
 ]

-= Citations
+#section-slide("Citations")

 #slide(title: "Citations")[
   #align(horizon)[
-    // This is a citation: @cite:example
+    citation slide empty for now // This is a citation: @cite:example ]
 ]
-]

 // TODO: styling is broken by this point ... due to set page overwrites ... need to scope them
-#references
+// #references

-= Presentation
+#section-slide("Presentation")

 #slide(title: "Notes and `pdfpc`")[
   TODO: explain how to use notes and pdfpc